-- 1. Enter the following information: - Switch Name: Enter the hostname of the Brocade Fibre Channel switch; this is used to determine the IP address of the switch. - Username: Enter the user name to use when sending a telnet message to the Brocade Fibre Channel switch.
-By default, this value is admin. - Password: Enter the password for the specified Username field. - Mask: Enter a hexadecimal string (representing a 64-bit port bitmap) that indicates the list of ports in the Brocade Fibre Channel switch that will not be fenced.
+- 1. Enter the following information: - Switch Name: Enter the hostname of the switch; this is used to determine the IP address of the switch. - Username: Enter the user name to use when sending a telnet message to the switch.
+By default, this value is admin. - Password: Enter the password for the specified Username field. - Mask: Enter a hexadecimal string that represents the list of ports in the switch that will not be fenced.
 Ports are numbered from zero.
-If bit i is nonzero, then the port that corresponds to i will always be excluded from any fencing operations.
-For example, a mask of A4 indicates that the 3rd, 6th, and 8th ports (port numbers 2, 5, and 7) will not be affected by fencing.
+If a given bit has a binary value of 0, the port that corresponds to that bit is eligible for fencing operations; if 1, then the port that corresponds to that bit will always be excluded from any fencing operations.
+For example, Figure 8-5 shows that a mask of FF03 for a 16-port switch indicates that only ports 2-7 are eligible for fencing (because they have binary values of 0).
+Similarly, it shows that a mask of A4 for an 8-port switch allows fencing only on ports 0, 1, 3, 4, and 6 (the port numbers corresponding to binary 0) - ports 2, 5, and 7 will never be fenced (the port numbers corresponding to the nonzero value).